ilcheivanovski/expressSqllite/README.md

 The server should provide interface to view list of users.
 The server should allow to add new user.
 When new user added , all the web clients should display immediately the added user in the list.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.

 ### Installing

 Install npm packages